zaaakher/Taba/README.md

 - Pinned tabs prevent collection
 - Some HTML is present in other sites after closing the holder
 - When refreshing(programmatically) retain scroll value
+- Strip input
+- Slowness in restore all

 Things to improve code reading: